Orzo Salad with Tomatoes, Basil and Feta

 Instructions

-- For the dressing, whisk together the vinegar, lemon juice, honey and oil.
+- For the dressing, whisk together the olive oil, vinegar, lemon juice, and honey.
 Season to taste with a bit of salt and pepper.
 Set aside.

 Notes